-- Quality Food: quality nutritional support is critical
+Quality Food and quality nutritional support are critical

-- Calm & StressLess: Like Dr. Kraemer’s V4B Bully StressLess chews and Calm& StressLess Bundles
+- STRESS & CALM: Like Dr. Kraemer’s V4B Bully StressLess chews and Calm & StressLess Bundles

-Dr. Kraemer’s V4B Aspiration Pneumonia in Bulldogs and French Bulldog MAINTENANCE:
+Aspiration Pneumonia in Bulldogs and French Bulldog SURGERY:

-If your bulldog puppy suffers from Brachycephalic Syndrome such us Stenotic Nares and/or Elongated Soft Palate please have those conditions surgically repaired as soon as possible (as early as 8 months old).
+If your bulldog puppy suffers from Brachycephalic Syndrome such as Stenotic Nares and/or Elongated Soft Palateyou must have those conditions surgically repaired as soon as possible (as early as 8 months old).

 Left untreated those conditions tend to lead to a series of problems that could lead to medical complications like aspiration pneumonia.